AIShelf

 A GitHub repository with a specific structure that stores AI resources for your team:

-• Centralized storage for AI workflows, rules, prompts, and skills
+• Centralized storage for AI skills, prompts, rules, and workflows

 • Version control through Git and GitHub